-Payment of a pension, UFPLS or PCLS before age 75 is a BCE and the administrator must test the value of the member's benefits against their available LTA.
+Payment of a pension, UFPLS or PCLS before age 75 is a BCE.
 If the benefits are not taken by age 75, a BCE automatically occurs at the member's 75th birthday.

 Once in payment, a pension will usually increase each year and there are various statutory minimum increase rates that apply to different elements of the pension.